-- Economic development this covers two programmes relating to St Neots High Street and the Market Towns programme; - Transformation this covers two schemes relating to customer relationship management and audio-visual equipment; - Operations this covers several schemes relating to the environment and street scene, including funding for vehicle replacement of £1,396,000; - ICT this covers several technology related schemes including telephony replacement; - Leisure and health this covers two schemes relating to leisure and health; - Corporate this covers several schemes including disabled facilities grants of £1,850,000 and capital estate enhancements of £565,000.
+- Economic development this covers the Market Towns programme; - Transformation this covers three schemes relating to customer relationship management, audio-visual equipment and voice bots; - Operations this covers several schemes relating to the environment and street scene, including funding for vehicle replacement and Hinchingbrooke Country Park works; - ICT this covers several technology related schemes; - Leisure and health this covers improvement works at the leisure centres; - Corporate this covers several schemes including disabled facilities grants and capital estate enhancements.

-The revenue financing implications arising from the capital programme were factored into the budget for 2022/23 and beyond.
+The revenue financing implications arising from the capital programme were factored into the budget for 2023/24 and beyond.